NickTaporuk/gigamock/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/NickTaporuk/gigamock)](https://goreportcard.com/report/github.com/NickTaporuk/gigamock)

 Gigamock is a generic utility to be used as mocked server to provide a simplified and consistent API over various network data sources such as http REST API or grpc or graphql services or as a mocking messaging systems like a kafka via mocking response or send message to some message system.

+# Status of this project
+    This package is very, very early and incomplete!
+It is mostly just an experiment and is not really useful yet.
 # Conception
 # Download